Aliases for NPHP4 Gene

 GeneCards Summary for NPHP4 Gene

 NPHP4 (Nephrocystin 4) is a Protein Coding gene.
 Diseases associated with NPHP4 include Nephronophthisis 4 and Senior-Loken Syndrome 4.
-Among its related pathways are Organelle biogenesis and maintenance and Signaling by Hippo.
+Among its related pathways are Signaling by GPCR and Organelle biogenesis and maintenance.
 GO annotations related to this gene include structural molecule activity.

 UniProtKB/Swiss-Prot for NPHP4 Gene